 Diversity, Equity and Inclusion

-Boucher is committed creating safe spaces for teaching and learning, and has recently struck a DEI committee comprised of key stakeholders including Board members, leadership, faculty, staff and students.
-With the overarching goals of increasing diversity, enhancing equitable access to education and creating an inclusive environment, the committee is on its way to identifying key initiatives for the school.
+Boucher is committed to creating safe spaces for teaching and learning and has recently struck a DEI committee comprised of key stakeholders including Board members, leadership, faculty, staff, and students.
+With the overarching goals of increasing diversity, enhancing equitable access to education, and creating an inclusive environment, the committee is on its way to identifying key initiatives for the school.